akshitasantra/VisualizingMath/README.md

 # VisualizingMath
 Welcome to the Visualizing Math project repository!
 This project, developed by members of the Society of Women Engineers at UT Austin, aims to create a free and accessible educational platform tailored for visual learners.
-The platform will feature comprehensive math resources covering Algebra 1, Geometry, and potentially Algebra 2 and Pre-Calculus.
+The platform will feature comprehensive math resources covering Algebra 1 and Geometry.

 # Key Features:
 - Interactive Graphing Tools: Inspired by Desmos, allowing students to visualize math functions and concepts in real-time.